shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 {{< figure src="/images/cst2.jpg" class="instructionFigure">}}

 4. Dip the tofu slices, one at a time, into the tapioca mixture; coat well.
 Then, dip the tofu into the bowl with the panko mixture.
-Be sure to coat the tofu well on all sides, then move to a plate.
+Be sure to coat the tofu well on all sides, then move to a wire rack.
 Repeat with remaining tofu slices.

 {{< figure src="/images/cst4.jpg" class="instructionFigure">}}